-Afasic is a small national charity supporting parents and representing children and young people affected by the hidden disability of speech, language and communication needs (SLCN).
+Afasic is a small national charity supporting parents and representing children and young people affected by the hidden disability of Developmental Language Disorder (DLD) and related conditions.
 Most children find it easy to learn to talk and understand language.
-For the 6% in the UK that don’t, Afasic is there to help.
+For the 7% in the UK that don’t, Afasic is there to help.

 In May 2012 Katja Hall from the CBI said “Leaving compulsory education without adequate spoken and communication skills is a serious blight on young people’s lives and a major handicap when they’re looking for work”.

 How different would your life be if you found it hard to understand what people were saying to you, or struggled to find the right words?

 It’s important that all children and young people with DLD receive the right help at the right time and have expert support through every key stage of their education.
 For over 50 years Afasic has provided a wide range of help and support for these families and we need your help to ensure we can continue to offer our services.